Car Collision vs Car Accident: What’s the Difference?

 Contact us Today For Free Case Evaluation

 On motor vehicle incidents

-This is certainly not the case in a vehicular collision.
+This is certainly not the case in a vehicle accident.
 It never happens by chance since it’s the result of a series of events perpetrated by the liable party.

-Such incidents may have been deliberately caused by a distracted driver, a drunk driver or someone who is driving at a reckless speed or is following too closely.
+Such incidents may have been deliberately caused by distracted driving, drunk driving, or someone who was driving at a reckless speed or is following too closely.

-There can be different reasons why motor vehicle incidents occur, but there are two things that remain the same: one, they are the direct result of the liable party’s actions; and two, they are both predictable and avoidable.
+There can be different reasons why car crashes occur, but there are two things that remain the same: one, they are the direct result of the liable party’s actions; and two, they are both predictable and avoidable.

 There lies the difference between the terms “car collision” and “car accident.”
 The first connotes liability, predictability, and prevention.
 The second implies a mistake, an event that occurs by chance.

 Once you get the difference between the two, you will understand why any experienced personal injury lawyer avoids the term “car accident” in his or her client’s personal injury claim.

 Context is everything in the personal injury business.
 Therefore, understanding the difference between a car collision and a car accident, no matter how technical it is, matters.